Pork roll: Festivals

-The following year, the organizers split up, over a disagreement as to where the festival was to be held and whether Trenton Social was large enough to accommodate the expected visitor numbers, and held competing festivals.
+The following year, the organizers split up over a disagreement as to where the festival was to be held and whether Trenton Social was large enough to accommodate the expected visitor numbers, and held competing festivals.
 The renamed Trenton Pork Roll Festival remained at Trenton Social, whilst the originally named Pork Roll Festival was held in Mill Hill Park.
 Both rivals were still going in 2016.

-The 7th annual Pork Roll festival was scheduled for 2020, but was delayed and ultimately cancelled due to the COVID pandemic.

 A Vegan Pork Roll Festival was held in 2015, on the same day as the other two, in Gandhi Garden on Trenton's East Hanover Street.

+Eating contest

+In 2015, the inaugural edition of The Trenton Thunder World Famous Case's Pork Roll Eating Championship was held.
+This is an Major League Eating sanctioned competitive eating event.
+Joey Chestnut won the first contest, eating 32 4 oz sandwiches in 10 minutes.
+In 2024, Geoff Esper, James Webb, and Nick Wehry competed, eating over 40 sandwiches each.
+As of 2025, the annual contest continues.

 State sandwich

 Unofficially, many residents of New Jersey regard the "Taylor ham/pork roll, egg, and cheese" as the state sandwich.

 On April 14, 2016, Assemblyman Tim Eustace introduced two bills in the New Jersey State Legislature seeking to make this official, designating it the New Jersey State Sandwich.
 One bill was for pork roll and one for Taylor Ham.
 Neither bill made it out of committee.

+On May 25, 2023, New Jersey governor Phil Murphy declared the official sandwich of New Jersey to be the "Taylor Swift Ham, Egg, and Cheese" in honor of Taylor Swift's Eras Tour coming to East Rutherford's Metlife Stadium in the following weekend.

 Others

-The Trenton Thunder minor league baseball team hosted their inaugural "Trenton Thunder World Famous Case's Pork Roll Eating Championship" on September 26, 2015.
-Joey Chestnut won the contest by eating 32 pork roll sandwiches in 10 minutes.
-On Fridays in 2018, the team rebranded itself as "Thunder Pork Roll" with pork roll themed uniforms and merchandise.
+On Fridays in 2018, the Trenton Thunder minor league baseball team rebranded itself as "Thunder Pork Roll" with pork roll themed uniforms and merchandise.

 The Jersey Shore BlueClaws minor league baseball team holds a Pork Roll, Egg, and Cheese Race at the end of the fourth inning of every home game.

 Several songs by the band Ween contain references to pork roll, including "Frank" and "Pork Roll Egg and Cheese" from their 1991 album The Pod.
 The band is from nearby New Hope, Pennsylvania.

 Episode 9 from Season 7 of the television program Bizarre Foods Delicious Destinations featured pork roll as a Jersey Shore specialty.

 On October 28, 2020, Montana gubernatorial candidate Mike Cooney released a video of former New Jersey governor Chris Christie on the app Cameo.
 Christie, who had been tricked into recording the video by a Cooney aide, invoked "Taylor ham" in an attempt to lure Cooney's opponent, Greg Gianforte, back to New Jersey.